jaidonlybbert/ENGINE/README.md

 # ENGINE

 # What is it then?
-ENGINE is simply a collection of cross-platform C++ graphics libraries along with some build files to kickstart a graphics app for Windows, iOS, MacOS, Linux, and Android.
+ENGINE is simply a collection of cross-platform C++ libraries along with some build files to kickstart a graphics app for Windows and Linux.

-It is intended to be forked to start simple games and simulations, but does not (and never will) contain any of it's own runtime code.
+It is intended to be forked to start simple games and simulations, but minimizes its own runtime code.

+# Features
+## Windows
+- Builds an Installation Wizard (NullSoft Installer System through CMAKE)
+- Writes/Reads from Windows Registry to locate install path

 # Installing
 ## Pre-requisites